-If you want to take on the project of moving a pinball machine, there are a number of contingencies you need to address.
-Is this a solid-state electronic machine from the ‘70s?
+When moving a pinball machine, there are a number of contingencies you need to address: is this a solid-state electronic machine from the ‘70s?
 Or is it a newer machine with more complicated mechanics and delicate electronics?
 How are you going to remove the back box?
 What about the legs?
 What will you use to cover and stabilize the pinball machine during transport?
-We will cover all that and more in this guide on how to move a pinball machine safely.

-These are the machines that can allow the head box to fold down.
-But you want to disconnect the main wiring in order to do that.
-Find the rear access panel and remove it.
-There may have been a key at some time for this panel and if you have it, great, use it.
-But if not, you might have use a screwdriver and some ingenuity to gain access.
-Once in there, unplug the large connectors and label them if needed to know where to reconnect once you move the machine.
+These are the kind of machines that can allow the head box to fold down.
+You will want to disconnect the main wiring then find the rear access panel and remove it.
+There may have been a key at some time for this panel and if you have it, you should use it.
+If not, you might have to use a screwdriver to gain access.
+Once that’s done, unplug the large connectors and label them to know where to reconnect once you move the machine.

-With older machines, you will need to remove the pinball machine backglass.
-On these machines, there is usually a lock in one of three spots on the head box: the upper left, upper right or on top of the head box in the middle.
+With older pinball machines, you will need to remove the machine’s backglass.
+On these, there is usually a lock in one of three spots on the head box: the upper left, upper right or on top of the head box in the middle.

 Once you unlock the glass, slide it out through the bottom of the head box.
 Once it is out, handle it very carefully and find a properly sized box to take it on and wrap it securing with packing material.
-Most likely, it will have an intricate, singular design painted on the surface, meaning that it will be almost impossible to replace or repair if damaged.
+It will most likely have an intricate, singular design painted on the surface, meaning that it will be almost impossible to replace or repair if damaged.

 Depending on the manufacturer you will either need to use a special Allen key to fold the head box down, as will Data East, Sega and Stern or utilize a simple latching system in the back, like with Williams, Bally and Gottlieb machines.